-Bradycardia, including sinus pause, heart block, severe bradycardia, and cardiac arrest have occurred with the use of BREVIBLOC.
+Bradycardia, including sinus pause, heart block, severe bradycardia, and cardiac arrest have occurred with the use of BREVIBLOC injection.
 Patients with first-degree atrioventricular block, sinus node dysfunction, or conduction disorders may be at increased risk.
 Monitor heart rate and rhythm in patients receiving BREVIBLOC [see CONTRAINDICATIONS].

 If severe bradycardia develops, reduce or stop BREVIBLOC.

-Beta blockers, like BREVIBLOC, can cause depression of myocardial contractility and may precipitate heart failure and cardiogenic shock.
+Beta blockers, like BREVIBLOC injection, can cause depression of myocardial contractility and may precipitate heart failure and cardiogenic shock.
 At the first sign or symptom of impending cardiac failure, stop BREVIBLOC and start supportive therapy [see OVERDOSAGE].